Funeral Food: What To Serve At A Funeral Reception

 • Mayonnaise, Mustard, and other condiments (if offering sandwiches of some type)

-Desserts can be any type of sweet treat.
+Desserts can be any sweet treat.
 Ones that you can eat as finger foods are especially popular.
 Don’t forget to cut desserts into small pieces so that people can try more than one.

 • Cakes